meancookie/DiscologyGuide/README.md

 5. Port Profile: Select the **discology vlan** on the **Port Profile** drop-down field.
 6. Click the **Apply Changes** Button.
 <img width="1436" alt="Screen Shot 2022-07-11 at 17 44 22" src="https://user-images.githubusercontent.com/3402605/178236943-7d908cee-1078-4b0e-9a7e-5a783fd5a108.png">

+### Testing VLAN Configuration
+Hopefully everything went well and you are now ready to test this setup.
+You are now going to unplug your laptop from Port 1 which you have been using to configure your hardware and into Port 3 which you will use to stream.

+Before you plug your laptop into Port 3, you want to set your network device back to `Using DHCP` from `Manually`

+If everything works correctly, your laptop should now get an IP address in the `10.10.0.xxx` range, I got `10.10.0.48`.

+### Testing End To End
+Now that your network setup is complete you are ready to test end to end.
+You'll need a phone running the Discology app handy for this test in addition to your Laptop with the Discology Pro app.
+You'll need to have setup an offline stream in advance of going offline, you can't yet create a new offline stream while offline.

+* Ensure Wifi is turned off on your laptop and phone
+* Connect phone to WiFi network `discology vlan` you created above
+* Start Discology Pro on your laptop.
+* Go to the "Offline Streams" tab in Discology Pro
+* Start your offline stream, start OBS and ensure that you start the stream in OBS
+* Open your Discology app on your phone, you should see a banner in the top right corner for an offline event, click on that.
+* You should now be getting audio from your laptop to the phone all routed locally.

 ## Purge Unifi Network Application Site Data
 1. Delete the UniFi Network application from the Applications section.